Banana Pi resources

 - Re-flash the image and verify the checksum again.

-- Confirm the Banana Pi board is compatible with the chosen image (some distributions support only specific boards).
+- Confirm the Banana Pi board is compatible with the chosen image.
+Some distributions only support specific boards.

 Boots but no network: